 Jamie came to San Francisco from Texas in 2012 in pursuit of love and happiness.
 She has been doing massage and bodywork since 2008 and has accumulated over 800 hours of training.
 Her work is on the clinical side and she enjoys Neuromuscular Therapy, Myofascial Release and Prenatal massage.
 Her massage mainly involves a Swedish/Deep Tissue blend, activating the Parasympathetic Nervous System before going into the deeper layers of tissue.
 She enjoys the personal connection achieved when working with people in her practice, bringing people relief from stress and tension, and providing them space to feel cared for and nurtured.
 Jamie’s hours are Thursday 4:15pm-9pm, Friday and Saturday: 9am-3pm.

-John, CMT, LAc
+Madeleine, CMT, LAc

 Sarah B, CMT